rosscleung/Projects/Predicting Market Demand/ReadMe.md

 # Project Summary

-This is a sample project where I had to project missing market demand data to identify investment opportunities.
+This is a sample project where I had to predict market demand to identify investment opportunities.